Street Tree Watering Rotation Planner

 How the math keeps rotations realistic

 The planner models three main dimensions: water volume, time, and volunteer availability.
 Weekly water demand equals the number of trees multiplied by gallons per tree and the watering frequency.
 Volunteer shifts are determined by how many trees a person can handle during a visit; dividing total tree waterings per week by per-volunteer capacity yields the minimum shifts required.
 The tool also considers tank capacity.
 If your tote only holds 200 gallons, yet weekly demand is 1,440 gallons, you will need multiple refill trips.
-Each refill introduces downtime and travel, so the summary includes refill counts and total hours in the field.

 tw = Gt Rh + Ts

-Here, Gt is the gallons applied per tree, Rh is the hose rate in gallons per minute, and Ts is the setup and travel time per tree.
+Here, is the gallons applied per tree, is the hose rate in gallons per minute, and is the setup and travel time per tree.
 Multiplying this value by the total number of tree waterings each week yields total person-hours.
 Dividing by the number of volunteers shows the expected shifts per person, allowing coordinators to balance workloads.

 Scenario tables expose leverage points